Distributionally Robust Learning for Multi-source Unsupervised Domain Adaptation: Theoretical Justification

+In comparison to Theorem \ref{thm: Magging plug-in}, the bound here replaces the term \(\Err_0=M\delta_n\) in \eqref{eq: error plug-in} with \(\Err_1 + \Err_2\).
+The term \(\Err_1\) represents the bias estimation error with a known density ratio, while \(\Err_2\) captures the bias estimation error due to the density ratio estimation.
+Generally, $\Err_1 + \Err_2$ is smaller than $\Err$, indicating the effectiveness of bias correction.

+Next, we simplify this theorem and discuss how the bias-corrected \(\widehat{f}_{\HH}\) achieves a smaller estimation error compared to the plug-in estimator.
+We consider the scenario where $\delta_n\ll M$ (i.e., the estimation error of $\widehat{f}^{(l)}$ is small relative to the scale of $f^{(l)}$) and the constraint set \(\HH\) is sufficiently large so that \(\rho_{\HH}\) does not impose a restriction on the aggregation weight estimation.
+Then, Theorem \ref{thm: Magging correct} simplifies to

-By comparing the above rate to \eqref{eq: sim plugin}, we observe that the bias-correction step shrinks the term $M^2\delta_n$ by a factor of $r_n$.
-The ratio $r_n$ diminishes to zero when the machine learning estimator has a convergence rate slower than the parametric rate $n^{-1/2}$, which is the case for high-dimensional regression, random forests, and deep neural networks.
-Through comparing the rates in \eqref{eq: sim plugin} and \eqref{eq: error no shift}, we observe that when $M\gg 1$, the bias correction step improves the convergence rate of the plug-in estimator.
+By comparing this rate to that of the plug-in estimator in \eqref{eq: sim plug-in}, we observe that the bias-correction step effectively shrinks the term $M^2\delta_n$ by the multiplicative factor $r_n + \eta_\omega$.
+Notably, $r_n$ diminishes to zero whenever $\delta_n/M\rightarrow 0$ and the convergence rate of the individual estimators $\{\widehat{f}^{(l)}\}_{l\in[L]}$ is slower than $n^{-1/2}$, which holds for most ML estimators, including high-dimensional regression, random forests, and deep neural networks.
+Furthermore, if the density ratio estimators are consistent with $\eta_\omega\to 0$, the overall multiplicative factor $r_n + \eta_\omega$ vanishes, leading to a strictly improved convergence rate.
+In the special case of no covariate shift, where there is no need to estimate density ratios (i.e., $\eta_\omega = 0$), the bias‐corrected estimator \(\widehat{f}_{\HH}\) improves precisely by the factor $r_n$.